ade-adisa/mobile-flashcards/README.md

     ├── TextButton.js # This text component view is used wherever text only buttons are required.
     └── QuestionInput.js # Also helps for code reuse, this is used wherever form fields are required.
 ```

+## Running the tests

+You may test the application on a live device (iOS or Android) using [Expo](http://expo.github.io "Expo"), or run on a iOS or Android simulator on your computer

+## Built with

+The application was built using

+* VS Code - Code Editor
+* React Native - Language

+## License

+This project is licensed under the MIT License